SamProell/yarppg/README.md

 > decision making in general.

 > [!NOTE]
-> Update 2024: The latest rework of `yarppg` has only been tested with Python 3.10,
+> Update 2024: The latest rework of `yarPPG` has only been tested with Python 3.10,
-> older versions may not work. `yarppg` now also uses hydra for the command line
+> older versions may not work. `yarPPG` now also uses hydra for the command line
 > interface.
 See the [description](#command-line-options) further below.

 ## About
-`yarppg` is yet another implementation of remote photoplethysmography in Python.
+`yarPPG` is yet another implementation of remote photoplethysmography in Python.
 Remote photoplethysmography (rPPG) refers to the camera-based measurement of a (blood volume) pulse signal.
 It works by detecting small changes in skin color, originating from the pulsation of blood [^1].